Table of Contents

 Rock Climbing in the Great Outdoors

-Wear climbing helmets and not a bike helmet!.
+Wear a rock climbing helmet and not a bike helmet!
 It can save your life.
 The Black Diamond Vapor helmet has covered my cranium for more dings than I can count.

 |SportClimbing Shoes||La Sportiva Katana|

 |Helmet||Black Diamond Vapor|

 |Quickdraws||Petzl Spirit Express|

 What shoes should I wear for sport climbing?

 For sport, we like the Five Ten Anasazi VCS or the La Sportiva Katanas for our climbing shoes.
 Both shoes unlock a wide variety of rock terrain.
 The Anasazis are comfortable and we wear them for long periods of time.
 Our Katanas are sized more aggressively and are perfect for putting them on while projecting a route or making a redpoint attempt.

 I always use the Petzl GriGri.
 It’s perfect for sport climbing because of its assisted braking capabilities.
 Having an additional backup on the belay device always makes me sweat a bit less while I’m on the wall!